Motorcycle Accident FAQ

-If you were not wearing a helmet when your motorcycle accident occurred, you can still bring forward a personal injury claim against the negligent driver who caused your accident.
-However, your failure to wear protection may influence the amount of compensation you are able to recover.
+If you were not wearing a helmet when your motorcycle accident occurred, you can still bring forward a personal injury claim against the negligent driver who caused your accident as not wearing a helmet did not cause the accident.
+However, your failure to wear protection may influence the amount of compensation you are able to recover because without a helmet you expose yourself to greater injury, particularly to your head and neck.
 Keep in mind that in most jurisdictions, wearing a helmet is the law.
-However, this should not prevent you from making a claim assuming you did not cause the accident.
+However, this should not prevent you from making a claim (assuming you did not cause the accident).
 Know for certain by contacting a Maryland motorcycle accident attorney today.
 Call 301-251-1286.

 Without the protection of an enclosure, motorcycle riders are much more vulnerable to catastrophic injury in a motorcycle accident.
 Victims are often left with disabling pain, financial hardship, physical therapy, head injuries, road burn, and other difficulties that not only impact them, but impact their entire family.
 When another driver’s split-second carelessness causes a motorcycle accident, they can and should be held accountable.